JustWhit3/key-manager/README.md

 All the passwords are saved into an hidden directory `~/.key-manager_files` created at the beginning of the first app run.

 All contributions are more than welcome.
-Before contributing, please look at the [contributing file](https://github.com/JustWhit3/key-manager/blob/main/CONTRIBUTING.md) and pick one of the [todo items](#todo) of the list.
+Before contributing, please look at the [contributing file](https://github.com/JustWhit3/key-manager/blob/main/CONTRIBUTING.md).
 To propose ideas post something in the [discussion page](https://github.com/JustWhit3/key-manager/discussions).

 The app is and will stay **free**, but if you want to support me with a donation it would be really appreciated!